brianscan14/XYfitness/README.md

 ![Testimonials](https://github.com/brianscan14/XYfitness/blob/master/media/images/readme/indextestimonials.PNG?raw=true)

-The user is then presented with a series of testimonials from previous clients in a slideshow fashion.
+The user is then presented with a series of five of the first testimonials from previous clients in a slideshow fashion.
 Each of these slides will move on themselves after 6 seconds unless clicked by the user to do otherwise.
 The background image again enkeeps with the theme of the page and is a greyed picture of dumbbells, which is again fixed in order to keep that professional feel.
 These testimonials act as a means of shoring up any reservations the potential customer may have had about using this PT, and (providing the testimonials are good) will entice them to use this PT and purchases one of the products.
 In the event of there being no testimonials on the page an inspiration quote with the same background will be used instead.

 ##### Social Media